massalabs/massa-standards/wallet/file-format.md

 1. User inputs a password.
 2. Password is converted to bytes (utf-8 encoding).
+3. Salt is decoded from base64 to bytes.
-3. Symmetric key is derived using PBKDF2 with this password (bytes) and the salt (bytes) as input.
+4. Symmetric key is derived using PBKDF2 with this password (bytes) and the salt (bytes) as input.
-4. This derived symmetric key is then used as AES-GCM Key along with the nonce (IV) to decrypt the ciphered private key.
+5. This derived symmetric key is then used as AES-GCM Key along with the nonce (IV) to decrypt the ciphered private key.
-5. The authentication tag at the end of ciphered data checks if the derived symmetric key used in point 4. is right.
+6. The authentication tag at the end of ciphered data checks if the derived symmetric key used in point 5. is right.

 ## Security Concerns